mbrsagor/onno/README.md

 `word-ranks` is a searching country and related country famoush location or something.
 In the project backend will coming soon Django and sitll now frontend `react.js` and `next.js`.

+###### Table of contents:
+- List of countries fetched from server and listview.
+- Country details page and related country.
+- Searching + filtering system from API
+- Fetch data from server.
+  - Fetch API using.
+- Material UI and icons.
+- Responsive web design.

 ```bash
 git clone https://github.com/mbrsagor/word-ranks.git